Wintellect/MSLearn/Introduction to Git/includes/06-collaborate-using-pull.md

 +body { background-color:  #F0F8FF; }
 ```

-Notice a few thingsabout this process:
+Notice a few things about this process:

- * `origin/master` is Alice's way to refer to the `master` branch on the `origin` remote.
+- `origin/master` is Alice's way to refer to the `master` branch on the `origin` remote.
- * Instead of the path `../../Alice/Cats`, Alice would normally be relative to Alice's network share.
+- Instead of the path `../../Alice/Cats`, Alice would normally be relative to Alice's network share.
 It would be better to use the URL of a public repository to which Alice can push (We'll see how to set that up in the next unit) and from which you can pull.
- *  Normally, Alice would redirect the pull request into a file, or pipe it directly into an email client.
+- Normally, Alice would redirect the pull request into a file, or pipe it directly into an email client.

 This pull request is essentially the same thing as a pull request on [GitHub](https://github.com).
 In addition to the pull request asking you to pull Alice's changes, it also gives you a chance to review her changes before you incorporate her work into the website.
-Code reviews are an important part -- some would say the *most* important part -- of collaborative programming.
+Code reviews are an important part — some would say the *most* important part — of collaborative programming.

 ## An unsuccessful pull